Magnetic eigenmodes in chains of coupled phi0-Josephson junctions with ferromagnetic weak links

 If the easy axis is along the $y$-direction, the total effective field acting on each of the magnets $\bm H_{eff}^i = \bm H_{eff,M}^i+ \bm H_{eff,J}^i$ is also along the $y$-direction and takes the form

 Substituting this effective field into the LLG equation

-and linearizing Eq.~(\ref{LLG_2}) with respect to the deviation $\delta \bm m_i$ of all the magnetic moments from the stable magnetic configuration $m_{yi} = \pm 1$, we obtain the following eigenfrequencies:
+and linearizing Eq.~(\ref{LLG_2}) with respect to the deviation $\delta \bm m_i$ of all the magnetic moments from the stable magnetic configuration $m_{yi} = \pm 1$, disregarding the Gilbert damping $\alpha \ll1$ we obtain the following eigenfrequencies:

+The Gilbert damping term gives the decay rate of the eigenfrequencies.
+In the first order with respect to $\alpha$ one obtains $\omega \approx \omega_\pm + i \alpha \omega_\pm$.
 It is seen that due to the presence of the magnetoelectric coupling $r$ the standard frequency of the ferromagnetic resonance (FMR) of an easy axis magnet $\omega_0 = \gamma K/M$ is split into two frequencies.
 The amplitude of the splitting depends on the particular stable magnetic configuration and on the external phase via $\Phi$.
 This is very different from a conventional Heisenberg chain of $N$ magnets coupled by short-range exchange interactions, where we should obtain $N$ modes corresponding to different possible discrete wave vectors.

 The eigenfrequencies $\omega_\pm$ are plotted in Fig.~\ref{fig:frequencies}(a) as functions of $\psi_N$.
 As it was found in Ref.~\onlinecite{BobkovG2023}, we can change stable magnetic configuration of the system by varying $\psi_N$.
 With such a change, the eigenfrequencies will experience a jump, as it is seen in Fig.~\ref{fig:frequencies}(a).
 The degree of degeneracy of the eigenfrequencies also depends on the magnetic configuration.
 Frequencies $\omega_\pm$ are $(N \pm M_y)/2$-fold degenerate.
 The eigenmodes, corresponding to a given eigenfrequency can be chosen as independent oscillations of separate magnets, see Fig.~\ref{fig:modes}(a). $(N+M_y)/2$ magnets with $m_{yi} = 1$ can be excited separately with a resonant frequency $\omega_+$, while $(N-M_y)/2$ magnets with $m_{yi} = -1$ can be excited separately with a resonant frequency $\omega_-$.
 It is interesting that inspite of non-decaying character of the interaction between the weak links, one can excite an independent oscillations of a separate magnet at a resonant frequency, which is determined by the whole magnetic configuration.